TabularEditor/TabularEditorDocs/te3/editions.md

 > [!NOTE]
 > Please keep in mind that Power BI Desktop [currently does not support all Data Modelling operations](https://docs.microsoft.com/en-us/power-bi/transform-model/desktop-external-tools#data-modeling-operations).
 For this reason, Tabular Editor 3 by default blocks operations that are not supported by Power BI Desktop.
 However, this restriction can be removed under Tools > Preferences > Power BI.

+> [!IMPORTANT]
+> Tabular Editor can only be used as an external tool for Power BI Desktop when the Power BI report (.pbix or .pbit) file contains a data model (Import, DirectQuery or Composite). **Reports using Live connection are not supported** since these reports do not contain a data model.

 ## Personal vs. Transferable licenses

 Our Desktop Edition and Business Edition uses a personal licensing model.
 This means, that a user receives their own personal License Key, which can not be shared or transferred to other users.
 When a user no longer requires the product, their subscription should be cancelled to avoid recurring payments.